 - For students who will not reside in U.S. during their course of study, we offer an overseas program which is a fully online program.

 The Construction Management Master's degree requires 31 semester hours.
 Prior to progressing to advanced skills courses, all applicants are required to take the fundamental courses (Estimating, Scheduling, and Contract Administration) unless they test out of them.
 Career-change students must consult with the Director of the CM Program to develop a customized study plan.
 The program is designed for both working professionals and full-time students.
 Therefore, courses are offered online.

-Applicants must have a bachelor's degree in Construction, Architecture, Civil Engineering or related fields.
-Experienced professionals without a related degree may be required to take additional leveling courses.
-Applicants with more than three years of construction industry experience are particularly encouraged to apply.
+Applicants must have a bachelor's degree in Construction, Civil Engineering, or closely related fields.
+Other applicants may be required to take additional leveling courses.
+All applicants must have a minimum grade point average of 3.00 (on a 4.0 scale) on the most recent 60 semester hours of undergraduate coursework.
+However, applicants may be conditionally admitted with a grade point average no less than 2.75 on a 4.0 scale on the most recent 60 semester hours of undergraduate course work.
 Graduate Record Examination (GRE) is required for all applicants, and score may not be more than 5 years old.
 Applicants who completed their undergraduate degrees in a non-English speaking country must take a Test of English as a Foreign Language (TOEFL).
 A TOFEL score of 550 is required (equivalent to 213 computerized test, or 79 on the iBT).
 The TOEFL score may not be more than 2 years old.
 For more information, visit Graduate Catalog Online.

 - Submit an online application through the Office of the Graduate School

 - Two official transcripts of the applicant’s Bachelor Degree (They must arrive in a sealed envelope from the applicant's college or university.)